-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 Submit data to Airtable

-With our Airtable base set up, and the keys and IDs we need to communicate with the API at the ready, it's time to set up our Workers function, and persist data from our form into Airtable.
+With your Airtable base set up, and the keys and IDs you need to communicate with the API ready, you will now set up your Workers function and persist data from your form into Airtable.

 In